dtlam2601/Data-engineering-zoomcamp/week_4_analytics_engineering/readme.md

      - Other modelings
        - Bill Inmon
        - Data Vault
-   - Elements of Dimensional Modeling: Star Schema
+   - Elements of Dimensional Modeling
      - Facts Tables
        - Measurement, metrics, or facts
        - as business process